f3-factory/F3com-data/databases/main.md

 ## Sometimes It Just Ain't Enough

 In most cases, you can live by the comforts given by the data mapper methods we've discussed so far.
-If you need the framework to do some heavy-duty work, you can extend the SQL mapper by declaring your own classes with custom methods - but you can't avoid getting your hands greasy on some hardcore SQL:-
+If you need the framework to do some heavy-duty work, you can extend the SQL mapper by declaring your own classes with custom methods - but you can't avoid getting your hands greasy on some hardcore SQL:

 ``` php
 class Vendor extends DB\SQL\Mapper {